Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 In Lightning this code is organized inside a :ref:`datamodules`.

-.. tip:: DataModules are optional but encouraged, otherwise you can use standard DataModules
+.. tip:: DataModules are optional but encouraged, otherwise you can use standard DataLoaders